eiskarlsson/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

 1. You will be prompted for various inputs:

     - Subscription - specify your own active Azure subscription ID
-    - Environment name for resource group - we recommend using `AITOUR`
+    - Environment name for resource group - we recommend using `LIMBODATINGCHAT`
     - Location for deployment - we recommend using `francecentral`

         !!! tip "Refer to [Region Availability](#region-availability) guidance and pick the option with desired models and quota available."